Poisonous Plants in England

 Published on: April 16, 2019 | Author: Starwood Animal Transport

 What could be prettier than an English garden?
 The British are renowned the world over for their love of landscaping, especially their fulsome beds of flowering shrubs and perennials.
 Alas, a surprising number of these beauties are poisonous as well as pretty.
 So if you plan on visiting or relocating to England you will want to know which flora to avoid.
 Especially if you have pets!

 Mother Nature has provided plants with any number of clever ways to sicken you, from a mere touch to ingesting various parts.
 Since you want your doggie or moggie to be safe outdoors, it is important to know what’s what when it comes to potentially dangerous English plants.
 Knowing which are toxic doesn’t mean you should automatically cross them off your own garden shopping list, only that you should take extra precautions, particularly if your pet has a habit of interacting with plants.

 Native plants can also pose a threat

 If you have a dog you will surely want to spend hours doing a walkabout around the English countryside.
 That means you’ll want to learn the rules of the road for dog walking in the UK.
 But you’ll also need to recognize dangers growing in hedgerows and along the roadside.
 The five most toxic plants in the UK are:

 - Monkshood, also called wolfsbane – looks much like highly-prized delphinium (which is also somewhat toxic), but this is one of the most poisonous plants anywhere.

-- Foxglove – the digitalis derived from this plant can save lives of certain heart patients, but ingesting the plant can cause heart damage instead.
+- Foxglove – the digitalis derived from this plant can save lives of certain heart patients, but ingesting the plant can cause heart damage instead (amongst other unpleasant symptoms).